MAPF-Competition/web_resource/rules.md

 ## Competition Rules

-1. Organisers, sponsors, competition advisers and their host institutions are inelgibie for prizes and awards.
+1. Organisers, sponsors, competition advisers and their host institutions are ineligible for prizes and awards.
 2. Judging of performance in the competition will be undertaken by the organisers.
 3. Submissions to the competition (i.e., source codes) will be made public the end of the competition, after the announcement of results.
 4. Submissions will be released, as indicated by each participant, under one of the following open source licences: MIT, AGPL3, APACHE, BSD3, CC0, EPL, GPL3, GPL2, LGPL, MPL and CC-BY-NC.